Duterte forms anti-corruption commission

 “The administration has a continuing mandate to fight and eradicate graft and corruption in the different departments, bureaus, offices and other government agencies and instrumentalities, as well as an advocacy to ensure that public officials and employees in all branches of government conduct themselves in a manner worthy of the public trust,” he added.

-The new commission will be composed of a Chairman and four Commissioners to be appointed by the President.
+The new commission will be composed of a chairman and four commissioners to be appointed by the President.
+Majority of the members of the commission must be lawyers who have been in practice for at least five years.

+The EO stated that the commission shall “have the power, on complaint or motu proprio (on its own), concurrently with the Office of the Ombudsman, to hear, investigate, receive, gather, and evaluate evidence, intelligence reports, and information in administrative cases against all presidential appointees in the executive branch occupying the position of assistant regional director or an equivalent rank and higher.”

+The commission may also investigate presidential appointees in the Armed Forces of the Philippines and the Philippine National Police.

 Please follow our commenting guidelines.